adenexvfx/UEditingTools/README.md

-# UEditingTools for Unreal Engine 4.27 and 5.0
+# UEditingTools for Unreal Engine 5

 This widget can:
 - Import players, weapons and viewmodels with proper skeletons (currently supports CSGO, CSS, TF2 and CS 1.6)